DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 - **True Positives (TP):** `2,132,259`
 - **Overprediction Rate:** `74.65%`

-This means that **nearly 75% of areas classified as high fire risk did not actually experience a fire**.
+This means that over the long run (21 years of data) **nearly 75% of areas classified as high fire risk did not actually experience a fire**.

 ---